 Unless otherwise agreed by the Investment Committee, fixed price contracts (with or without price variation clauses) will be used.

 Step 6: Submit your bid on time

 Bid deadlines are fixed, but in certain circumstances, a Delegation can request an extension, on specific grounds.
 Procedures for requesting extensions to these bidding deadlines are set out in AC/4-D/2261.
 Industry cannot ask for an extension – the request must come from a Delegation, which would normally need detailed information on why an extension is requested.
 Host Nations only give one extension at a time, and will not accept late submission of documents if an extension has not been formally notified by a Delegation and confirmed to all parties.

 NATO Documents are not “owned” by any one nation, as they are the result of discussion by all Alliance members.
 On request from Canadian based industry, the Canadian Delegation can release selected NATO bidding information which would support a bid for a NATO opportunity.
 This decision depends on a number of factors, including that a company should be registered with PWGSC in the Industrial Security Program.
 The following procedures have been agreed with PWGSC International Industrial Security and the NATO Office of Security.

 Companies should demonstrate in writing to the Canadian Delegation:

-- where the information will be held (in line with PWGSC policies); and
+- Where the information will be held (in line with PWGSC policies)

 The Canadian Delegation will then consider the request, and if it is approved in principle, will then consult PWGSC Industrial Security Division to confirm security clearances.
 If a decision to release information is granted, in most cases the documentation will be sent to the company through PWGSC Industrial Security Division in Ottawa.